 Students must complete a minimum of 16 Upper Division units in the French major in residence at Berkeley.
 In addition, the University requires students to complete 24 out of their final 30 units (the senior year) in residence at Berkeley.
 Those who study abroad through EAP may meet the modified senior residence requirement, in which they complete 24 of their final 60 units in residence.
 At least 12 of those 24 units must be completed after the student reaches 90 units.

 Eligible Students completing a major in French are encouraged to participate in the Honors Program in French.
-This involves completion of an in-depth written research project in French, and a presentation of this project at the French Department’s Honors Panel.
-Interested students may wish to begin thinking of an appropriate honors topic during their junior year of study.
+This involves completion of an in-depth, 40-50 page written research project in French over two semesters and a presentation of this project at the French Department’s Honors Panel/Senior Breakfast.
+Interested students may wish to begin thinking of an appropriate honors topic during their junior year.

-The Honors program in French may be undertaken during the senior year by French majors who meet specific criteria (senior standing and 3.5 GPA both in French major and overall.)
-The student undertakes research on a topic of his or her choice in French literature or applied language study which has been approved by his or her faculty sponsor.
-The results of this research constitute an Honors thesis of approximately 40 to 50 typed pages, written in French.
-H195A-B is a two semester sequence (2 units each semester); credit and grade are awarded upon completion of the sequence.
-Students should therefore begin the sequence no later than the first semester of their senior year and consult with the necessary faculty members and the Undergraduate Adviser before enrolling.
+The Honors program in French may be undertaken during the senior year by French majors who have senior standing and 3.5 GPA both in French major and overall.
+The student undertakes research on a topic of their choice which has been approved by his or her faculty sponsor.
+H195A-B is a two semester sequence (2 units each semester), and credit and grade are awarded upon completion of both semesters.
+Students should begin the sequence no later than the first semester of their senior year.

-The Honors program is undertaken IN ADDITION TO the unit requirement for the major and does not count towards the unit minimum.
-Therefore, students who are considering enrolling in the Honors program must have finished a substantial amount of upper-division course work in the major in order that the completion of the major requirements not be delayed.
+The Honors program is undertaken IN ADDITION TO the unit requirement for the major and does not count towards the major.

-3) Release Of Course ID Number: Upon obtaining required signatures, student will submit the attached application to the Undergraduate Assistant, who will then release the course ID number.
+3) Release of Course ID Number: Upon obtaining required signatures, the student will submit the Honors Thesis application to the Undergraduate Advisor, who will then release the course ID number for enrollment.
+Students MUST enroll each semester, and it is up to the student to get the course ID for both semesters.

-To request an Application to the Honors Program in French, please contact Anatole (Tony) Soyka, Undergraduate Major Adviser in French.
+The Application to the Honors Program in French is below, and to discuss your plans for Honors, please contact Nina Rennert Cohen, Undergraduate Major Advisor in French.

-Important Notice Regarding Incompletes: Students should be aware that if they graduate with an Incomplete in the Honors sequence they cannot later receive honors by completing the project and making up the Incomplete.
-It is the responsibility of the student to complete the work on the honors thesis on time and to consult with his faculty adviser throughout the two semester sequence.
+Important Notice Regarding Incompletes: Students should be aware that if they graduate with an Incomplete in the Honors sequence, they cannot later receive honors by completing the project and making up the Incomplete.
+It is the responsibility of the student to complete the work on the honors thesis on time and to consult with his faculty advisor throughout the two-semester sequence.